SerenaTetart/Biometric_Recognition/README.md

 This second project aim to **improve** damaged fingerprint by using an autoencoder also made from scratch.

-We can use this idea to improve handwritting for instance.
+We can also use this idea to improve handwritting for instance.